nicferrier/pglogapi/README.md

 * stream data out of the log (as it's POSTed in) as SSE

 For the rational of pglogapi, see [RATIONALE](RATIONALE.md).

-## Why is it for Making Mistakes?

-Databases should belong to only one microservice.
-But that's a rule everyone wants to break.
-This will make it even easier to do that.

-Hey ho.

-Maybe we should just play with things more.

-But dangerous weapons can also be super tools.

-### Can I avoid mistakes?

-Probably not.
-But if you:

-* ensure that all data modification goes via inserts in the log
-* build trigger based scripts to normalize the data in the log
-* build API query views on the normalized data

-you might be getting there.

-## What about resilience?

-Yeah.
-It's all coming.

 ## How does someone authenticate to the API?